 In the new municipality, we have to choose our own trash hauler, which was a surprise.
 Fortunately, the municipality vetted several trash haulers and supplies residents with a list of these “approved” companies.
 With significant competition and rates based on the amount of trash a household produces, we were able to take advantage of a one trash bag per week plan (unlimited recycling included) for $160 per year with a private trash hauler of our choosing.

 Buying an existing house that has electric service was much like the establishment of water and sewer–the electric company made changing the name on the account super easy.
 Done.
 Bills continue to show up like nothing happened.

 Fortunately, the electric company we used at the big house is the same provider for the small house.
 Garrett’s call to the electric company identified the need to complete a form requesting new service installation at some date in the future, which we were told would be at least three weeks later.
 Wow!
-I jumped online immediately, completed the form in late July (because that’s what you do on a Friday night, right?), and we had electric service before the end of August.
+I jumped online immediately, completed the form in late July and we had electric service before the end of August.